National-Clinical-Cohort-Collaborative/Data-Ingestion-and-Harmonization/pipeline_logic/v2/unit-harmonization-and-inference/UHI-tool-for-sites/README.md

 # Measurement Unit Harmonization and Inference Tool for Sites
 Measurement unit harmonization and inference pipeline scripts, developed for the National COVID Cohort Collaborative (N3C) and adapted for site-level implementation.
+Our aim in offering this code is to help improve measurement data quality, data completeness, and unit harmonization at the site-level, which in turn faciliates research and gives value back to our current and prospective data partner sites.

 ## Software versions
 Versions of software used for validation and pipeline steps are found in the file pipeline-code/transforms-python/conda-versions.run.linux-64.lock